fleetdm/fleet/docs/Contributing/API-for-contributors.md

 ### Setup Fleet instance

-Setups up a new Fleet instance with the given parameters.
+Sets up a new Fleet instance with the given parameters.

 `POST /api/_version_/setup`